netskopeoss/CSPM-GCP-AutoRemediation/README.md

 3. Click on CREATE A JOB
 4. In Define the schedule section, enter the following details<br />
    a.
 Enter a Scheduler Name.
 For example: CIS-1-0-0-1-4-ServiceAccountAdminPrivilege-us-east1.
-Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table <br />
+Please refer [Name Preferences for Use cases](#Name-Preferences-for-Use-cases) table <br />
    b.
 Choose a region from Region dropdown<br />
    c.
 In the description field, enter a short description<br />
    d.
 In the Frequency field, You can define a schedule so that your Function runs multiple times a day, or runs on specific days and months<br />